Meghan Markle Looks Effortlessly Chic In Slacks, A Button-Down & The Perfect Blowout

 Meghan Markle, the Duchess of Sussex, had Instagram users in awe Saturday.
 The new photo was posted by the official account shared between the duchess and her husband, Prince Harry.

-The photo, which racked some 70,000 likes in the first half hour it was posted to the social media platform, saw the former Suits actress in a look that made the royal family member look like she was ready to get down to business.
+The photo, which racked up some 70,000 likes in the first half hour it was posted to the social media platform, saw the former Suits actress in a look that made the royal family member look like she was ready to get down to business.
 She was photographed wearing form-fitting black trousers with a thin brown belt accessorized by a gold buckle.
 The American member of the British royal family wore a light-colored blouse, cuffed just above her elbow.

 Markle’s long, brown hair was worn in her classic middle part, and she looked to have recently received a blowout that added a slight wave to the duchess’ straight locks.
 The mother to Archie rocked some gold bracelets around her arm, which seemed to perfectly echo the gold found on the buckle of her belt.